 - Any debit balance in your tax account

-The concept behind mortgage life insurance is a good one.
-It makes sense to protect your family against an unexpected illness, accident, or death.
+The concept of mortgage life insurance sounds perfectly reasonable at first blush.
+It makes sense to protect your family against an unexpected illness, accident, or even death.

-However, I declined the banks’ insurance coverage when we purchased our new home.
-Instead, I keep enough term life insurance to protect my family.
-Here’s why you should avoid mortgage life insurance:
+I declined the banks’ insurance coverage after that, including when we bought our new home, opting instead to keep enough term life insurance to protect my family.
+Here’s why:

 You’re Not Always Covered

 Mortgage life insurance is meant to reassure you that your family will be able to stay in your home should anything happen to you.
-Unfortunately that’s not always the case when mortgage life insurance is sold through the banks.
+But that’s not always the case when this type of insurance is sold through the banks.

 This CBC Marketplace investigation looks at two families who bought mortgage life insurance coverage and thought they were protected, only to have their claims denied when they became sick or died.
 In each case, the insurer said the applicant had lied on their initial application form.